 • You do not need to perform any server configuration for this Quick Start.
 However, if you choose to complete exercises in later chapters by connecting to an existing database, follow these additional steps: The Smart GWT Admin Console provides a graphical interface to configure database connections, create database tables from DataSource descriptors, and import test data.
 Note: Requires Smart GWT Server framework.

 To use the Admin Console, in your gwt.xml file, include the following imports:

+'''

+<inherits name="com.smartgwtee.SmartGwtEE"/>

-<inherits name="com.smartgwtee.SmartGwtEE"/> <inherits name="com.smartgwtee.tools.Tools"/> com.smartgwtee.tools.client.SCEE.openDataSourceConsole().
+<inherits name="com.smartgwtee.tools.Tools"/>

+'''

 After adding these imports you then call